 Nonetheless, we are left with the problem of how to make a fixed poetic form sound modern.
 Obviously, we need to use modern figuration and the modern myths (e.g., look at the popular references employed by Frederick Seidel and Michael Robbins, who both use jaunty jazzy rhythms and surprising, sometimes dissonant, rhymes as necessary stitching); stay away from the clever puns and wordplay which were in vogue in the days before Popeye, Bugs Bunny and post-WWII cartoons made them largely passé (they are used today as the emotional equivalent of a comedian’s dropped mike); and if you are going to use a standard form you need to provide some variation that shows the reader that you understand that free verse and a modern sensibility — which often forsakes a linear train of thought for a more expressive albeit disjunctive one — is de rigueur today.

 Seamus Heaney has written many sonnets in contemporary translations of the form, particularly in his 10-sonnet sequence, the “Glanmore Sonnets.”
 The theme he explores is as much about the art of writing as about a life in reflection.
-The rhythm is comfortably paced to imitate contemporary speech, not really iambic or pentameter, but not free verse either; the structural schematic is not strictly rhymed and enclosed quatrains; and the rhymes themselves are often assonantal and even include masculine (stressed) endings joined with feminine (unstressed) endings.
-Indeed, it is contemporary in every sense of the word.
+The rhythm is comfortably paced to imitate contemporary speech, which is helped by Heaney’s skillful use of enjambment.
+The meter is not really straight iambic or pentameter, but not free verse either; the structural schematic is not strictly rhymed or enclosed quatrains; there are internal (assonantal) rhymes and rhymes with masculine (stressed) endings joined with feminine (unstressed) endings.
+Indeed, the discourse sounds wholly contemporary in every sense of the word.
 I urge you to read the rest of Seamus Heaney’s “Glanmore Sonnets” (at the Poetry Foundation’s website) as I conclude this post with Sonnet I:

 Vowels ploughed into other: opened ground.